DLR-RM/BlenderProc/examples/shapenet/README.md

   "postprocessing_modules": {
     "distance": [
       {
-        "module": "postprocessing.TrimRedundantChannels",
+        "module": "postprocessing.Dist2Depth",
         "config": {}
       }
     ]
   }
 }
 ```
 To write to a hdf5 file with a transparent image backgound, specify transparent_background as True.
-As the postprocessing step, `postprocessing.Dist2Depth` is applied in order to convert the distance image to an actual depth$
+As the postprocessing step, `postprocessing.Dist2Depth` is applied in order to convert the distance image to an actual depth image.